CodyAdam/VV-ESIR-TP2/exercises/tcc-vs-lcc.md

 ## Answer

-TCC and LCC will produce the same value for a given Java class if :
+There are 3 cases where TCC and LCC will produce the same value for a given Java class ([source](https://www.aivosto.com/project/help/pm-oo-cohesion.html)) :

-- all public methods are connected to each other (i.e. they access the same class-level variable)
+- TCC=LCC=1 is the maximally cohesive class where all methods are directly connected to each other.
-- there is no indirect connection between public methods
+- When TCC=0 (and LCC=0), the class is totally non-cohesive and all the methods are totally unconnected
+- When TCC=LCC<1, all existing connections are direct (even though not all methods are connected).

 Exemple of a class that will produce the same value for TCC and LCC :